 - Fishing – Kick back and goof off after a few dozen quests, dungeons, or battlegrounds.

 - Skinning – With the bazillions of critters in WoW it’s easy to gather many stacks of skins.
 Might as well take advantage.
-This also increases your crit rating by 80 points in Cata and 320 in M of P.

 Ok, so you have enough gold: